michaelneuder/optimistic-relay-documentation/proposal.md

 * manifold
 * Rick Astley
 ```
-New builders who are willing to engage with the Ultra Sound Relay team and willing to demonstrate high-fidelity block production can get added to this list!
+New builders who are willing to engage with the Ultra Sound Relay team and demonstrate high-fidelity block production can get added to this list!

 #### Missed slots (liveness-attack)
 This proposal increases the risk of missed slots, but only marginally.
 Because the relay doesn't validate the block, the proposer could end up signing a bad header.
 The proposer is